Stovall Hall, Room 155

 Web site: www.coe.unt.edu/che

-The Department of Counseling and Higher Education provides programs designed to prepare professionals for leadership positions in community services, preschools, schools, colleges, universities and the public sector.
+The Department of Counseling and Higher Education provides programs designed to prepare professionals for leadership positions in schools, colleges, universities and the public sector.

-The Center for Animal Assisted Therapy trains professionals and volunteers to work with their pets to: (1) facilitate the development of students in kindergarten through 12th grade with pet-assisted educational programs, and (2) enhance the emotional well-being of persons of all ages through positive human-animal interactions.
-Workshops and courses are offered for national certification training for persons who wish to work with their pet to perform animal-assisted volunteer services or provide professional animal-assisted therapy.
+The counseling program’s Center for Animal Assisted Therapy (CAAT) trains professionals and volunteers to work with their pets to: (a) facilitate the development of students in kindergarten through 12th grade with pet-assisted educational programs; and (b) enhance the emotional well-being of persons of all ages though positive human-animal interactions.
+Workshops and courses are offered for national certification training for persons who wish to work with their pet to perform animal-assisted volunteer service or provide professional animal-assisted therapy.

-The Counseling and Human Development Center (CHDC) and The Child and Family Resource Clinic (CFRC) are instructional facilities in which master’s and doctoral-level counselors-in-training provide counseling under faculty supervision.
-These clinics serve individuals of all ages, couples, families and groups.
+The Counseling and Human Development Center (CHDC); Child and Family Resource Clinic (CFRC), and the Dallas Campus Counseling Clinic (DCCC) are instructional facilities in which master’s and doctoral level counselors-in-training provide counseling under faculty supervision.
+The CHDC, CFRC, and DCCC serve individuals of all ages, couples, families and groups.
 Fees are based on a sliding scale, making counseling affordable to a segment of the population that otherwise might not have access to mental health services.